magicmq/pyspigot-documentation/configuration.md

 The following functions are available from the config manager:

 - `doesConfigExist(filePath)`: This checks if a config file exists under the given name or path.
 Returns `True` if the file exists, `False` if it does not.
 - `loadConfig(filePath)`: This loads the config, and will create a file automatically if one does not already exist.
 Takes the name or path of the file you wish to load and/or create.
 Returns a `ScriptConfig` object representing the config that was loaded/created.
+No default values are specified.
+- `loadConfig(filePath, defaults)`: This loads the config, and will create a file automatically if one does not already exist.
+Takes the name or path of the file you wish to load and/or create.
+Returns a `ScriptConfig` object representing the config that was loaded/created.
+Also takes a YAML-formatted string (`defaults`) that is used to specify the desired default values for the config.
 - `reloadConfig(config)`: This reloads a config in case there any changes to the file that need to be loaded in.
 Takes the config (a `ScriptConfig` object) to reload.
 Returns another `ScriptConfig` object representing the config that was reloaded.
+  - *Note:* The `reloadConfig` function will be removed in a future release of PySpigot.
+Instead, use the `reload` function within ScriptConfig (outlined in more detail below)
 - `deleteConfig(filePath)`: This will delete the config file with the specified name or path.
 Returns `True` if a file was deleted, `False` if no file existed previously under the provided name or path.
+- `getConfigFolder()`: This returns a Path to the folder (within the PySpigot plugin folder) where config files live.

 ?> The ConfigManager allows for usage of subfolders when working with script config files for organizational purposes.
 Simply pass the config file as a path to the above methods that accept a `filePath` parameter.
 For example, `ps.config_manager.loadConfig('test_script/config.yml')` will load the `config.yml` file in the `test_script` subfolder within the `configs` folder.